Alice of Montferrat

 Alice was in Kyrenia with the Lombard faction when the Ibelins laid a 10-month-long siege, while Henry joined the besiegers.
 Loyal to Frederick's cause, Alice was in Kyrenia voluntarily.
 She became ill during the siege and died between 1231 and early 1232.
 Fighting was interrupted so that her corpse could be ceremoniously handed over to Henry for royal burial.
 She was interred in the Cathedral of Saint Sophia by the archbishop of Nicosia, Eustorgius of Montaigu.
-Henry had never seen her living, and the diplomatic relations between the houses of Montferrat and Lusignan lapsed.
+Henry had never seen her alive, and the diplomatic relations between the houses of Montferrat and Lusignan lapsed.